renpy/renpy/sphinx/source/config.rst

     enabling this may prevent Ren'Py from functioning normally.
 This should always be False in a released game.

+.. var:: config.debug_text_overflow = False

+    When true, Ren'Py will log text overflows to text_overflow.txt.
+A text overflow occurs when a :class:`Text` displayable renders to a size larger than that allocated to it.
+By setting this to True and setting the :prop:`xmaximum` and :prop:`ymaximum` style properties of the dialogue window to the window size, this can be used to report cases where the dialogue is too large for its window.

 .. var:: config.default_afm_time = None

     If not None, this sets the default auto-forward-mode timeout.
 If